OpenTechPulse-org/opentechpulse-org.github.io/_posts/2025-06-12-How-to-install-Nextcloud-AIO-behind-a-Traefik-Reverse-Proxy.md

 date: 2025-06-12 08:00:00 +0200
 tags: [Self-Hosting]
 tags_color: '#4ee30c'
-image: '/images/2025-06-06-Securing-Your-Self-Hosted-Mail-Server/Preview.png'
+image: '/images/2025-06-12-How-to-install-Nextcloud-AIO-behind-a-Traefik-Reverse-Proxy/Preview.png'
 toc: true
 featured: true
 ---

 Setting up your own private cloud has never been easier, thanks to Nextcloud AIO (All-in-One) and the flexibility of Docker.
-But to run it securely and efficiently—especially with HTTPS—you'll want to place it behind a reliable reverse proxy like Traefik.
+But to run it securely and efficiently—especially with HTTPS, you'll want to place it behind a reliable reverse proxy like Traefik.
 In this guide, we’ll walk you through deploying Nextcloud AIO behind Traefik, enabling automatic TLS, clean domain routing, and better control over your self-hosted infrastructure.

 ## **Prerequisites**